AndersDeath/diary2/000-current.md

 # 16 April - Dienstag - Berlin - 572 Tag der Einwanderung - Cold Cloudy

 Today I was in the home doctor office.
 I got papers that I need to surgery and some medications for the problem on my heel.
 Besides that I will get a checkup in may that is great.
 Also I had an interview today that I had to do from cafe that I didn't like.
 I like talking to people from home or office.
+Also I was coding for a whole day